-Maybe it is a looooong way to go, but perhaps, layering down an extensive analysis of these values, as we did with the notion of consent, can gradually shed more light on future tech we wanna see.
-Technologies that consider power imbalances that are present in the context they are developed and deployed and that do not erase existences in order to take into account that, in the words of indigenous leader Ailton Krenak: the future is ancestral.36 For you, what a transfeminist A.I. would look like?
+Maybe it is a long way to go, but perhaps, laying down an extensive analysis of these values, as we did with the notion of consent, can gradually shed more light on future tech we want to see.
+Technologies that consider power imbalances that are present in the context they are developed and deployed and that do not erase existences in order to take into account that, in the words of indigenous leader Ailton Krenak: the future is ancestral.
+What would a transfeminist AI look like for you?

-Stay tuned::
+Stay tuned.

 We are currently brainstorming other possible steps to both amplify the reach and the tools of notmy.ai.
-Some activities involve continuing testing its applicability through workshops, developing local partnerships for increasing case-based analysis, continuously studying new bibliography with critical approaches to A.I. systems, and launching translations to Spanish and Portuguese to allow for wider regional engagement in these debates.
-Also, if you know other A.I. projects being deployed in Latin America by the public sector with possible implications to advance feminist agendas, our mapping is collaborative and you can also submit them at notmy.ai.
+Some activities involve continuing to test its applicability through workshops, developing local partnerships for increasing case-based analysis, continuously studying new bibliography with critical approaches to AI systems and launching translations to Spanish and Portuguese to allow for wider regional engagement in these debates.
+Also, if you know other AI projects being deployed in Latin America by the public sector with possible implications to advance feminist agendas, our mapping is collaborative, and you can submit them at notmy.ai.
 If you have feedback about these frameworks, you can reach us in social media @CodingRights or at contact@codingrights.org